kinern/jtrack-expo/README.md

 ## Features To Add
 - Timer for recording and adding exercise duration for the current day.
 - Allow user to set location weather forcast is gathered from (defaults to local area).
-- Change background of today modal to match the weather forcast.
+- Option to import and export SQLite database.
 - Update styles for screens.
-- Option to change degrees from F to C.
-- Option to import and export SQLite database.

 ---